wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 last post, I recommend at least skimming through it to get an idea of what we're setting up here.

+{% include tip.html content="You can actually use this Github Workflow and Action with any cloud provider or your own personal Linux server.
+You just need to ensure ports 80 and 443 are open and copy the public key to the remote server."%}

 Briefly, we want gunicorn running our flask server on port 8080.
 Then we want nginx to use a reverse proxy to serve that up to port 80 so people can visit our website like normal (or we can ping our REST API endpoints on port 80).
 We want to use Ansible via